Jorhat district: Culture

-The Tea Festival in Jorhat is all about tea, music and gaiety.
+The Tea Festival in Jorhat celebrates tea, music and gaiety.
 The Tea Festival in Jorhat brings about a world of festivity with a warm and traditional cordial reception.
-The Jorhat Tea Festival offers an excellent package of fun and excitement.
-The celebrations of the Festival of Tea in Jorhat include visit to the tea gardens, playing golf, safaris into the jungles, tasting delicious food items, shopping and cultural entertainment.
+The celebrations of the Festival of Tea in Jorhat include visit to the tea gardens, playing golf, safaris into the jungles, tasting food items, shopping, and cultural entertainment.
 The adventure sports on offer include angling and rafting in turbulent rivers.
-The Tea Festival of Jorhat in Assam is a pleasant blend of a business trip and a pleasure trip.
 Along with the beauty and cultural diversity of Assam, tourists can also meet the warm hearted people of Assam.